 When registering on the Site as a volunteer health professional in the Disaster Healthcare Volunteers System, volunteer registrants agree to provide certain personal identifying information and professional credentialing information (collectively, Registration Information).
 EMSA collects, uses and maintains this Registration Information in implementing the Disaster Healthcare Volunteers System.
 EMSA does not use the Registration Information provided by volunteer registrants to the Site except to the extent described in the Site's Terms of Service.
-EMSA does not disclose any Registration Information provided by volunteer registrants to the Site except to a California Public Records Act request (Government Code sections 6250, et seq.)
+EMSA does not disclose any Registration Information provided by volunteer registrants to the Site except to the extent that such disclosure is required pursuant to a California Public Records Act request (Government Code sections 6250, et seq.)
 Disclosure of highly sensitive personal information will only be done in accordance with the California Information Practices Act (Civil Code 1798.24), and any other relevant state or federal laws.
 Additionally, as described above, EMSA may share aggregated statistical "ratings" information about the use of this Site with Web site partners.